 It’s such an easy meal to make and doesn’t even require cooking.
 It’s full of EPA and DHA, aka brain food.
 It’s also rich in vitamins, particularly the fat soluble vitamins A, E, D and K. Plus you don’t have to clean any pans when you’re done.

-- 1 lb of the freshest, wildest salmon you can find, diced into cubes
+- 1 lb wild salmon diced into cubes